Sharks-Interactive/JamTips/index.md

   [Piskel](https://www.piskelapp.com/) - 2D Sprite editor

-  [Aseprite](https://www.aseprite.org/) - MUCH better of the two, but one of the only things on this list that is NOT FREE
+  [Aseprite](https://www.aseprite.org/) - 2D Sprite editor MUCH better of the two, but one of the only things on this list that is NOT FREE

   ### 3D Modelling